Grady Booch: Booch method

 The notation aspect of the Booch method has now been superseded by the Unified Modeling Language (UML), which features graphical elements from the Booch method along with elements from the object-modeling technique (OMT) and object-oriented software engineering (OOSE).

 Methodological aspects of the Booch method have been incorporated into several methodologies and processes, the primary such methodology being the Rational Unified Process (RUP).

 Design patterns

 Booch is also an advocate of design patterns.
 For instance, he wrote the foreword to Design Patterns, an early and highly influential book in the field.

-IBM Research - Almaden
+IBM Research – Almaden

-He now is part of IBM Research - Almaden, serving as Chief Scientist for Software Engineering, where he continues his work on the "Handbook of Software Architecture" and also leads several long-term projects in software engineering.
+He was part of IBM Research – Almaden until December 2025, serving as Chief Scientist for Software Engineering, where he continued his work on the "Handbook of Software Architecture" and also led several long-term projects in software engineering.
 Grady has served as architect and architectural mentor for numerous complex software-intensive systems around the world.

 Publications

 Grady Booch published several articles and books.
 A selection: